tarantool/doc/doc/dev_guide/c_style_guide_new.rst

     ..  code-block:: c

+        /**
-        /** Write all data to a descriptor.
+         * Write all data to a descriptor.
          *
          * This function is equivalent to 'write', except it would ensure
          * that all data is written to the file unless a non-ignorable
          * error occurs.
          *
          * @retval 0  Success
-         *
-         * @retval  1  An error occurred (not EINTR)
+         * @retval  1  An error occurred (not EINTR) */
-         * /
         static int
         write_all(int fd, void \*data, size_t len);

-    It's also important to comment data, whether they are basic types or derived types.
+    It's also important to comment data types, whether they are basic types or derived ones.
 To this end, use just one data declaration per line (no commas for multiple data declarations).
 This leaves you room for a small comment on each item, explaining its use.

     Public structures and important structure members should be commented as well.